MTV Unplugged: Los Tigres del Norte and Friends: Recording, repertoire and release

 Los Tigres del Norte recorded their performance on February 8, 2011, at the Hollywood Palladium in Los Angeles, California.
 Invitations to the event were issued to fans through MTV's website starting January 27, 2011.
 The audience waited four hours before the show started.
 In preparation to the show, the band sent a list of their songs to the featured performers and asked them to choose the song that better fit their own repertoire.
 The band performed twenty songs during the show, releasing only twelve on the standard edition of the album, and thirteen on the deluxe version.

 The first song was "Jefe de Jefes", followed by "Camelia La Texana", "Señor Locutor", "Contrabando y Traición" and "Cuestión Olvidada".
 When the band started to play "Mi Curiosidad" and "Una Camioneta Gris", Jorge Hernandez, the band lead member, asked the audience to clap their hands.
-Paulina Rubio was the first guest to appear and perform "Golpes en el Corazón", with an orchestral arrangement.
+Paulina Rubio was the first guest to appear and perform "Golpes en el Corazón", with an orchestral arrangement written by Marcelo Wilson.
 Diego Torres joined afterwards to share lead vocals on "Mi Buena Suerte".
 "La Puerta Negra", "Prisión de Amor" and "Lágrimas del Corazón" followed.

 The band and Andrés Calamaro recorded two tracks: "La Mesa del Rincón" and "Quiero Volar Contigo", the former to the rhythm of tango (with three violins and a cello), and for the latter, Calamaro played marimba and changed the original rhythm of the song to cha-cha-cha.
 This performance had to be re-taped since there was a technical failure.
 Zack de la Rocha performed "Somos Más Americanos", while Juanes played guitar on "La Jaula de Oro", a song he had to "rehearse many times".
 De la Rocha recorded his part twice, incorporating more Spanish lyrics on the second take.
 Juanes and De la Rocha were the only featured performers selected for their work for immigration rights in the United States, a social cause important to the band.
 The final song recorded was "América"; the band shared the stage with Calle 13 who, by request of their lead member René Pérez, changed the instrumentation, quickened the tempo and added trumpets and violins.
 The costumes the band wore on the show were donated to the Hard Rock Cafe in Los Angeles after the show.